The purpose of this post is to (wait for it…) compare the Garmin

 - Smart nutrition and hydration alerts whilst riding, plus the ability to record nutrition and hydration consumed

 - Various mountain bike features (mainly integration with Trailforks): in case you swing both ways when it comes to on- and off-road riding.

 And that’s just a small smattering of what’s available on these feature-rich bike computers.
-Given that they’re all available on both the Edge 830 and 1030, though, the software features are not a useful basis on which to decide between the two.
+Given that they’re all available on both the

 Right now the difference is £150 in the UK and $200 in the US.